Singularities of character varieties: Dimension estimates of singular loci

 there is a dimension drop of $2\dim\SL_2+4$.
 We conclude that the locus of reducible representations in $\Rep_{-1}(\Pi,\SL_4)$ has codimension at least four, and the same is true for the corresponding connected components of $\Rep(\Pi,\SL_4/\{\pm1\})$ and $\Rep(\Pi,\PGL_4)$.
 Finally, the normality in the case of $\SL_2$ are implied by \cite[Lemma 11.5]{Si}. \end{proof}

 \begin{Cor} Let $G$ be an almost simple algebraic group and $z\in Z_G$.
-Then, the character variety $\Ch_z(\Pi,G)$ is (reduced and) normal. \end{Cor} \begin{proof} By definition, $\Ch(\Pi,G)$ is the affine GIT quotient of $\Rep(\Pi,G)$, and so reducedness and normality are preserved. \end{proof} The factoriality of $\Ch(\Pi,G)$ is more subtle, and will be studied in \S \ref{subsec-Fac}.
+Then, the character variety $\Ch_z(\Pi,G)$ is (reduced and) normal. \end{Cor} \begin{proof} By definition, $\Ch(\Pi,G)$ is the affine GIT quotient of $\Rep(\Pi,G)$, and so reducedness and normality are preserved. \end{proof}